LibrePhotos/librephotos/apps/mobile/.github/ISSUE_TEMPLATE/bug_report.md

 ## 🐛 Bug Report

-**Easiest Way to report a bug is using the Phone Shake Gesture.
+**Note: Easiest Way to report a bug is using the Phone Shake Gesture.
 Shake the Phone and select Email as share option.
 Ensure [Logging to File](https://github.com/akshay9/librephotos-mobile/README.md#enable-file-logging) is enabled**

+Make sure you include the following information

 * [ ] I have included the Log Files.
 Refer [here]([documentation](https://github.com/akshay9/librephotos-mobile/README.md#enable-file-logging)) to get the log files
 * [ ] I am including relevant screenshots and steps to reproduce the bug.